rehiy/open-translator/README.md

 ## More Infomation

-For more help, please visit  [EasyNMT](https://github.com/UKPLab/EasyNMT)
+For more infomation, please visit [EasyNMT](https://github.com/UKPLab/EasyNMT)